 Where the episode zigs is incorporating Gene into these adventures, slightly smarting at Bob’s agreement that he’d be the first one killed in an apocalypse.
 (Let’s be honest, we were all picturing Gene with an apple in his mouth in that scenario.)
 Bob and Gene pairings are uncommon for Bob’s Burgers, as their differing energy levels mean Gene’s the child he connects with the least—especially when the latter’s efforts to connect with him often fly off the rails.
 Here though, it’s almost as if Gene internalized something since the last time he went above and beyond to get a special ingredient for his dad’s burgers.
 There’s a fun rapport between father and son we don’t often see, be it a discussion of sock-cheese, or the fact that they get equally winded climbing over and under a giant log.
 They’re both out of their element and trying to cope with it in their own ways, and because of it they feel closer than usual.

 The “slow day at work” vibe of this plot winds up working in its favor, as (knowing what we know about the Belchers) you could see it going too extreme in one direction.
 Here, no one feels the need to do so.
-Tina’s oft-overwhelmed practicality could easily be convinced her superhuman abilities needed to go beyond the restaurant, but she’s stopped at the window by the lure of super-sharp butts and the elusive tighty-whitey lines.
+Tina’s oft-overwhelmed practicality could easily be convinced by a belief that she could be a real-life superhero outside the restaurant, but she’s stopped at the window by the lure of super-sharp butts and the elusive tighty-whitey lines.
 (Thumbs up to Dan Mintz for the internal war Tina wages over realizing how comfortable she is with being a voyeur.)
-Louise could feed that attitude into extremes for her own enjoyment, but she’s content simply to use Tina’s so-called powers as an excuse to get her sister to do all of her work.
+Louise could feed that attitude and wind her sister up for her own enjoyment, but she’s content to simply use Tina’s so-called powers as an excuse to get Tina to do all of her work.
 And while you’d expect Linda to feed the enthusiasm beast, she’s the one who inadvertently puts a stop to the fun when she tries to get in on the lip reading action and kills Tina’s special feelings.

 In the end, “Boys Just Wanna Have Fungus” is a conventional episode of Bob’s Burgers that manages to deliver the comedic beats you’d expect, and pulls enough together to end on what the Belchers can count as a win.
-Bob and Gene manage to get just enough mushrooms to cook up at least a concept burger, and Linda crafts a quick song that brings Tina’s spirits back up.
-If anything, the true startling development of the week is the reveal that Teddy is willing to break his long-standing devotion to Bob’s Burgers for the fried pizza balls.
-And the fact that a reveal that minor can elicit an outraged gasp indicates that ten years in, Bob’s Burgers is still doing something right.
+Bob and Gene manage to get just enough mushrooms to cook up a concept burger, and Linda crafts a quick song that brings Tina’s spirits back up.
+If anything, the true startling development of the week is the reveal that Teddy is willing to break his long-standing devotion to Bob’s Burgers to eat Jimmy Pesto’s fried pizza balls.
+And if a reveal that minor can elicit an outraged gasp from the viewer, Bob’s Burgers is still doing something right.

 - Burger of the Week: The Hunt For Red Onion-Tober Burger